Rasesh-Srivastava/WhatsApp-Clone/README.md

 # WhatsApp Clone

-Full Stack WhatsApp Clone built with Flutter, Firebase Authentication, Firebase Firestore and using Riverpod 2.0 for State Management in Flutter!
+Full Stack WhatsApp Clone for Android built with Flutter, Firebase Authentication, Firebase Firestore and using Riverpod 2.0 for State Management in Flutter!

 ## Features